Why are Grocery Stores Still Out of Stuff?

 Companies Focusing On Less Variety

-Have you happened to notice that many restaurants have cut back big time on their menus?
-McDonald’s and Taco Bell have made the most noticeable changes by cutting out items that they’ve been selling for years.
+Have you noticed that many restaurants have drastically reduced their menus?
+McDonald’s and Taco Bell have made the most noticeable changes by eliminating items that they’ve been selling for years.

-As it turns out, the same holds true even for the biggest food and beverage companies, where they continue to focus their time and energy on their most popular items.
-That means if you have a preference for a unique flavor of soda pop, don’t be surprised to find that it’s temporarily unavailable.
+The same holds true even for the biggest food and beverage companies, which continue to focus their time and energy on their most popular items.
+If you prefer a unique soda pop flavor, don’t be surprised to find it temporarily unavailable.

 Global Shortage of Cans

-One of the other major reasons why you haven’t been able to find your favorite flavor of pop is because there is a shortage of aluminum cans that has been ongoing for many months now.
+One of the other major reasons you haven’t been able to find your favorite flavor of pop is a shortage of aluminum cans that has been ongoing for many months now due to labor shortages, a shortage of truckers, supply disruption due to winter weather issues.

 Soda pop was one of the many comfort beverages where sales trends went through the roof when people were laid off and began stocking up.
 Out-of-stock levels are still way up at about 10% to 15%, well over the normal national average.

-You may have already noticed that prior to Covid-19, beer is being packaged in aluminum cans more and more these days.
-With fewer glass bottles being used and more craft beer companies popping up everywhere that rely on aluminum, it’s making the shortage even worse.
+You may have already noticed that before COVID-19, more beer was packaged in aluminum cans.
+With fewer glass bottles being used and more craft beer companies popping up everywhere relying on aluminum, the shortage is worsening.

-No, it’s not that we have a shortage of aluminum, but we simply don’t have the working capacity to produce the amount of aluminum necessary for everything to return to normal.
+No, it’s not that we have a shortage of aluminum; we just don’t have the working capacity to produce the amount necessary for everything to return to normal.
+With aluminum coming from offshore, supply challenges may continue with new tariffs initiated in recent weeks.

-You’ve made several grocery stops since this all started.
-Depending on which store you visit, these are some of the grocery staples that you may still be having a hard time finding:
+As shoppers for families, we’ve all made several grocery stops since this all started.
+Depending on which store you visit, these are some of the grocery staples that you may still have a hard time finding:

 Toilet Paper and Paper Towels

-I’ll be honest to admit that I was left scratching my head as to why there was going to be a shortage of toilet paper, but there was.
-Even today, people are continuing to stockpile toilet paper and paper towels, afraid that grocery stores will run out once again.
+I’ll admit that I was left scratching my head about why there would be a toilet paper shortage, but there was.
+Even today, people continue to do some panic buying of toilet paper and paper towels, afraid that grocery stores will run out again.

-Because of this, it has continued to make the paper aisle look considerably thin, yet the toilet paper section has bounced back better than the paper towel section has.
-When paper towels are out-of-stock, it seems to stay that way for a much longer period of time than what you will notice with toilet paper.
+Because of this, the paper aisle has continued to look considerably thin, yet the toilet paper section has bounced back better than the paper towel section has.
+When paper towels are out of stock, they seem to stay that way longer than you will notice with toilet paper.

 Frozen and Canned Vegetables

-The demand for frozen and canned vegetables, items that last for a long period of time, have more than doubled in the past six months.
-As of the first week of September, most grocery retailers were at 83% stock capacity for that category.
+The demand for frozen and canned vegetables, which last a long time, has more than doubled in the past six months.
+As of the first week of last September, most grocery retailers had 83% stock capacity for that category.

-Another factor has to do with the shortage of aluminum cans, along with labeling and packaging issues.
-Many companies have had to cut back in staffing due to the virus.
+Another factor is the shortage of aluminum cans, as mentioned above, along with labeling and packaging issues.
+Due to the virus and related layoffs, many companies have had difficulty getting back to staffing levels before the pandemic.

 Soups

-Companies like Campbells and Progresso also made drastic cuts to their soup section, cutting their varieties by nearly a third.
-That answers part of the out-of-stock issues, but soup is another item that holds up for a long period of time, making it a great item to stock up on.
-Which is exactly what many people have done.
+Companies like Campbells and Progresso also drastically reduced their soup section, cutting their varieties by nearly a third.
+That answers part of the out-of-stock issues, but soup is another item that holds up for a long period of time, making it a great item to stock up on, which is exactly what many people have done.

 Spices

-Supply issues of spices and herbs have also taken a hit following the pandemic.
-Like other shelf stable foods, many people have realized that they can stock up on them to ensure that they don’t run out.
-This has also caused an increase in pricing as well.
+Spices and herbs have also suffered supply issues following the pandemic.
+Like other shelf-stable foods, many people have realized that they can stock up on them to ensure that they don’t run out, which has also caused an increase in pricing.

 Meat and Seafood Department

-Earlier on in the year, the Covid-19 outbreaks were happening in meat and poultry processing plants, forcing them to shut down for a period of time.
-This quickly depleted meat and seafood shelves across the country, while the high demand only made matters worse.
+Early in the pandemic, the COVID-19 outbreaks affected meat and poultry processing plants, forcing them to shut down temporarily.
+This quickly depleted meat and seafood shelves nationwide, while the high demand only worsened matters.
+Why Is Beef So Expensive

 Over-The-Counter Meds

-Pain relievers, allergy medicines, as well as respiratory medications have been harder to come by as well.
+Pain relievers, allergy medicines, and respiratory medications have also been harder to come by.
 That’s because everyone began stocking up on them, especially around allergy season.
-The rate of out-of-stocks has come down considerably since then, but with the cold and flu season coming around the corner, experts are saying that those numbers will begin to elevate once more.
+The rate of out-of-stocks has come down considerably since then.
+Last fall, with cold and flu season in full force, many stores saw shortages and that may continue for some time.

 Liquid Hand Soap

-Just like when hand sanitizer became difficult to track down, liquid hand soap was extremely limited as well, followed up with a spike in the price tag.
-While hand sanitizer has made a comeback, liquid hand soap is still struggling to stay on the shelf.
+Just like when hand sanitizer became difficult to track down, liquid hand soap has also been hard to find in some areas, prompting a spike in the price tag.
+While hand sanitizer has returned, liquid hand soap still struggles to stay on the shelf.

-This is partially to do with peoples’ past grocery shopping experiences around the earlier parts of Covid, where they fear that they won’t find it the next time they head to the grocery store.
+This partially has to do with people’s past grocery shopping experiences around the earlier parts of Covid, where they fear they won’t find it the next time they head to the grocery store.

 Final Word